danieldk/golinear/README.md

     brew install liblinear

-Ubuntu and Debian provide packages for *liblinear* that can be installed with APT:
+Ubuntu and Debian provide packages for *liblinear*.
+However, at the time of writing (July 2, 2014), these were serverly outdated.
+This package requires version 1.9.

-    apt-get install liblinear-dev

 This package can be installed with the <tt>go</tt> command: